4 Best UV Laser Engravers 2026: Tested and Ranked

 Best for: Makers who primarily mark metal and want dual-source versatility, without needing UV glass or crystal capability.

 The xTool F1 Ultra is a fiber laser — not UV.
 It earns its place here as the honest alternative for buyers considering UV primarily for metal marking.
 On bare stainless, brass, and titanium, the F1 Ultra’s 20W fiber source is faster, lower cost, and more precise than UV.
 In our testing: stainless dog tag in 18 seconds vs 28 seconds on the F2 Ultra UV.
+See our xTool F1 Ultra review for the full fiber performance breakdown and production ROI math.

 | Spec | Value |